Light

 research

-Common office lighting fixtures such as fluorescent lights have long been a source of irritation for workers who find their harsh light unflattering or distracting.
-Studies show that spending extended periods of time working under fluorescent lights actually put stress on our bodies and lead to health problems including migraine headaches, sleep-pattern disruption, and cancer.
+Fluorescent lights (common in offices) have long been a source of irritation for workers who find their harsh light unflattering or distracting.
+Studies show that spending extended periods of time working under fluorescent lights put stress on our bodies and lead to health problems including migraine headaches, sleep-pattern disruption, and cancer.